Provincial governments of Nepal

-Legislature
+The provincial governments of Nepal are the governments ruling over the 7 provinces and have legislative assemblies as well as governments with the head of Council of Ministers in every state being the Chief Minister, who also serves as the head of the government.
+Power is divided between the Central Government (federal government) and the province governments.
+The central government appoints a Governor for each province, who serves as the ceremonial head of state.

+Each province has a Provincial Assembly, which serves as the unicameral legislature of the province.
+The Provincial Assembly holds the legislative authority on matters assigned to the provinces by the Constitution of Nepal.
+Members of the Provincial Assembly are directly elected by the people through a mixed electoral system.
+The Provincial Assembly is responsible for drafting provincial laws, approving budgets, and cross checking the provincial executive tasks headed by the Chief Minister.

+While the Central government handles defense, foreign affairs, citizenship, national economic policy, international trade, and major infrastructure projects etc., provincial governments handles affairs within their respective provinces, including provincial roads, healthcare services, agriculture, tourism, education programs, and regional development projects etc., while implementing federal laws and policies at the provincial level.

+Legislative

 Each province has a unicameral provincial legislature, varying in size according to the population of the province.
 The members are elected through first-past-the-post voting and party-list proportional representation for a term of five years, unless dissolved sooner.
 The first provincial election was held in 2017.

 The provincial assemblies are presided over by the Speaker who is elected from amongst the members of the assembly and is not a part of the debates.
 The speaker is helped by a Deputy Speaker who is also elected from amongst the members.
 At least one of the Speaker or the Deputy Speaker must be a woman and they must not belong to the same party unless only one party is represented in the assembly.
 Nanda Gurung is the first and only woman to be elected as the speaker of a provincial assembly.
 She is currently serving as the Speaker of Karnali Provincial Assembly having been elected in 2023.

 The governors of the provinces have the power to summon and prorogue the sessions of the assembly pursuant to the Constitution.
 The interval between two consecutive sessions of the assemblies cannot exceed six months.
 If one-fourth of the total members of an assembly make a petition during a prorogation or recess of the assembly, the governor must call a session or a meeting.